kcp-dev/kcp/docs/content/concepts/braindump.md

 !!! note
     This document is a brain dump of thoughts behind KCP's architecture.
     It's a work in progress and may contain incomplete or unpolished ideas.
-It was recorded through ChatGPT (not generated), and hence might has a conversational tone (GPT's summarizing responses have been removed) and might contain mistakes.
+It was recorded through ChatGPT (not generated), and hence might have a conversational tone (GPT's summarizing responses have been removed) and might contain mistakes.

 ## KCP Overview